Table of contents

 Power your teams to succeed with the right shared inbox tools

-So there you have it — shared inbox tools offer a great way for teams to collaborate and manage common inboxes such as [email protected] or [email protected] You no longer have to worry about important information getting drowned in silos.
+Shared inbox tools offer a great way for teams to collaborate and manage common inboxes such as info@ or support@.
+You no longer have to worry about important information getting drowned in silos.
 Your customer emails will never go unnoticed again, repetitive tasks like email assignments can be easily automated and duplication can be kept at bay.

 While there are a sea of options out there, pin down the needs of your business and go with a tool that suits you best.